lorin/image-guide/README.md

 ## Raw to QCOW2

-This wil convert a raw image file named centos63.dsk to a qcow2 image file
+This will convert a raw image file named centos63.dsk to a qcow2 image file

 	qemu-img convert -O qcow2 centos64.dsk centos64.qcow2